-The names, qualifications, experience and special responsibilities of each person who has been a director during the year and to the date of this report are:
+The names, qualifications, experience and special responsibilities of each person who has been a director during the vear and to the date of this report are:

-KROK, Maxim Non-Executive Chairman Qualifications BProc LLB Experience Entrepreneur and Investor with over 36 years' experience across a wide range of business sectors, including pharmaceuticals, cosmetics, FMCG and medical devices, both as an Executive and Non-Executive Director.
-Special responsibilities Chairman of the Board of Directors Other current directorships in listed entities None Other directorships in listed entities held in the previous three years None KAPLAN, Elliott Director (appointed 28 November 2019) Qualifications B Acc, CA Experience Extensive board level experience in both private and public listed companies.
+KROK.
+Maxim Non-Executive Chairman

+Qualifications BProc LLB

+Entrepreneur and Investor with over 38 years' experience across a Experience wide range of business sectors, including pharmaceuticals, cosmetics.
+FMCG and medical devices, both as an Executive and

+Non-Executive Director.

+Chairman of the Board of Directors Special responsibilities

+KAPLAN, Elliott Director B Acc.
+CA Qualifications

+Experience Extensive board level experience in both private and public listed companies.
 His experience, from both an investor and investee perspective, spans a diverse range of industries including manufacturing, environmental, distribution and services.
-Mr Kaplan is the former CEO and MD of CVC Private Equity Limited and has served as a non-executive Director and Chairman of a number of unlisted companies and ASX listed companies including Pro-Pac Packaging Limited and Cellnet Limited.
-Special responsibilities Chairman of the Remuneration Committee Other current directorships in listed entities None Other directorships in listed entities held in the previous three years Chairman and non-executive Director of Pro-Pac Packaging Limited and non-executive Director of Cellnet Limited.
-MASON, Stephen Non-Executive Director Qualifications LLB, BComm, DipCM, FCPA, FGIA, FCSA, JP Experience Former CEO of Creative Brands Pty Ltd and Finance Director of ASX-listed Lemarne Corporation Limited for over 10 years and Company Secretary for 20 years.
-Currently CEO of the Australian Patients Association.
-Special responsibilities Member of the Audit, Risk and Corporate Governance Committee Other current directorships in listed entities None Other directorships in listed entities held in the previous three years None
+Mr Kaplan is the former CEO and MD of CVC Private Equity Limited and has served as a non-executive Director and Chairman of a number of unlisted companies and ASX listed companies including Pro-Pac

+Packaging Limited and Cellnet Limited.
+Chairman of the Remuneration Committee

+Special responsibilities

+Other current directorships in listed entities

+MASON, Stephen Non-Executive Director

+Qualifications LLB, BComm, DipCM, FCPA, FGIA, FCSA, JP

+Experience Former CEO of Creative Brands Pty Ltd and Finance Director of

+ASX-listed Lemarne Corporation Limited for over 10 years and Company Secretary for 20 years.
+Currently CEO of the Australian

+Patients Association.

+Special responsibilities Other current directorships in

+Member of the Audit, Risk and Corporate Governance Committee None

+General information

-Information on directors (continue MCCARTNEY, William ed) Non-Executive Director Experience Over 52 years' experience in the cosmetic fragrance, toiletry, food and flavour industries in Australia, South East Asia and China Former MD and CEO of Bronson and Jacobs Group, Sunspirit Aromatherapy, Australian Plantations, Essential Oils of Tasmania, Bridestowe Estate, Kenkay Pharmaceuticals (for over 35 years) and former Non-Executive Director Leap Legal Software.
-Currently Group Director Business Development Bontoux SA Special responsibilities Member of the Remuneration Committee Other current directorships in listed entities None Other directorships in listed entities held in the previous three years None SMITH, Brent Director (appointed 28 November 2019) Qualifications B Bus, F.Fin Experience Senior corporate finance executive with over 20 years' experience in principal investment and corporate advisory across a wide variety of sectors Special responsibilities Chairman of the Audit, Risk and Corporate Governance Committee Other current directorships in listed entities None Other directorships in listed entities held in the previous three years None GENDIS, Constantinos Managing Director and Chief Executive Officer Qualifications B. App.
-Sc, Grad Dip Marketing Experience Over 26 years' experience in the FMCG Industry both locally and abroad Special responsibilities Managing Director Other current directorships in listed entities None Other directorships in listed entities held in the previous three years None FAIRFULL, David Non-Executive Director (resigned 28 November 2019) Qualifications B.Com, A.C.I.S, C.P.A., F.Fin, M.A.I.C.D.
-Experience Merchant banker with over 40 years' experience in mergers and acquisitions and underwriting projects.
-Chairman of Hall Chadwick Chartered Accountants Special responsibilities Retired Other current directorships in listed entities None Other directorships in listed entities held in the previous three years None
+Information on directors (continued)

+MCCARTNEY, William Non-Executive Director

+Experience Over 54 years' experience in the cosmetic fragrance, toiletry, food and flavour industries in Australia, South East Asia and China.
+Former MD and CEO of Bronson and Jacobs Group, Sunspirit Aromatherapy, Australian Plantations, Essential Oils of Tasmania, Bridestowe Estate, Kenkay Pharmaceuticals (for over 35 years) and former Non-Executive Director Leap Legal Software.
+Currently Group

+Director Business Development Bontoux SA.

+Member of the Remuneration Committee Special responsibilities principal investment and corporate advisory across a wide variety of sectors.

+Director SMITH, Brent B Bus, F.Fin Qualifications

+Senior corporate finance executive with over 21 years' experience in Experience

+Chairman of the Audit, Risk and Corporate Governance Committee Special responsibilities

+Managing Director and Chief Executive Officer GENDIS, Constantinos abroad.

+B. App.
+Sc, Grad Dip Marketing Qualifications

+Over 28 years' experience in the FMCG Industry both locally and Experience entities held in the previous

+Managing Director Special responsibilities

+Other directorships in listed